 The Admissions Department wants to encourage you as you pray and seek God’s will in regards to coming to Tyndale.
 We look forward to getting to know each of you.
-In order to get to know Tyndale better, watch the 2 minute Prospective Student Overview clip.
+In order to get to know Tyndale better, watch the following videos; Prospective Student Video and Inside TTS – A Look Inside the Facilities and Dorm.

-An applicant who wishes to enroll at Tyndale should be one who is committed to the Christian faith and the Bible (Protestant canon) as the sole authority for faith and practice.
+An applicant who wishes to enroll at Tyndale should profess Jesus Christ as Savior and Lord and be committed to the Christian faith and the Bible (Protestant canon) as the sole authority for faith and practice.
 This section of the website gives you information on the general requirements for admission to Tyndale and specific instructions on how to apply.
 If you have questions, please do not hesitate to contact us at email@example.com.

 5 Easy Steps to Apply Now